jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Likeability is more than just being pleasant.
 Software Engineering is a social discipline.
-Likeability is the grease that keeps the gears moving smoothly.
+**Likeability is the grease that keeps the gears moving smoothly.**
+Clear communication, humility, and responsiveness often matter more than raw algorithmic knowledge.

 It's building relationships.
 It's helping others with a technical issue who will return the favor when you need it.
-It's former coworker who lets you know about a great opportunity at their current company and thought of you.
+It's the former coworker who lets you know about a great opportunity at their current company and thought of you.

 ## Technical Interview
 The other type of interview is the Technical Interview.